Let's live from the Southern Command in sunny South Florida.

 No, it's the result of too much totalitarian control.

-But then you know, there's there's it in no population of people, in no group of people, can you if it if you want to have a civilized group, society population, will anarchists be a viable political entity that are as competitive for people's thoughts and minds as are, say, conservatives and liberals.
+But there's in no population of people, in no group of people, can you, if you want to have a civilized group, society, population, will anarchists be a viable political entity that are as competitive for people's thoughts and minds as are, say, conservatives and liberals.

-I just I think that if you go far enough, so where they are, but but the point is where they are in the spectrum really doesn't matter because you're always gonna have liberals, you're always gonna have conservatives.
+So where they are, but the point is where they are in the spectrum really doesn't matter because you're always going to have liberals.

-But anarchists uh they're they're they're they're f they want to change to something.
+But anarchists, they want to change to something.

 They want to change the status quo, but they don't want to live that way.

-I just I don't think because everyone says if you go far enough right, I don't think you really can go um if you go far enough right, I don't think you're gonna end up in the circle of the uh if I understand you.
+I don't think, because everyone says if you go far enough right, I don't think you really can go if you go far enough right, I don't think you're going to end up in the central government.

-The circle the circle theory, uh rather than a straight line theory to to diagram ideological uh locations doesn't work because for it to work, both liberals and conservatives have to end up meeting somewhere in the circle, which is dictatorship.
+Okay, so if I understand you, the circle theory, rather than a straight line theory to diagram ideological locations, doesn't work because for it to work, both liberals and conservatives have to end up meeting somewhere in the circle, which is dictatorship.

 And for people who believe, as we do, in less government and smaller government, your theory is it's impossible to get from that to dictatorship.